luk3thomas/librato-client/README.md

 `source` does not mutate the original settings of your librato client instance.

 You can think of the `metric` method as a base metric.
 Sometimes it is helpful to categorize metric names.
-For example, if we had both AWS EC2 and AWS ELB metrics we'd use `AWS` as a metric base.
+For example, we might name our AWS EC2 metrics with a base prefix of `AWS.EC2`.

+    AWS.EC2.CPUCreditBalance
+    AWS.EC2.CPUCreditUsage
     AWS.EC2.CPUUtilization
-    AWS.ELB.CPUUtilization

 ```javascript
 librato.metric('foo').increment('bar');   // metric=foo.bar, value=1